 - Simple is always better.
 Limit your colors, shapes, patterns to just a few.

 - Sometimes letters are all you need.
 Trying to add graphics just confuses things.

-- Even if you never plan to put your logo on a t-shirt, make sure it works in variety of mediums.
+- Even if you never plan to put your logo on a t-shirt, make sure it works in a variety of mediums.

 - Make sure your logo is appropriate to your target audience or at least neutral.